dylanrenwick/braingolf/README.md

     a            - Creates a new stack containing every lowercase letter of the alphabet, in order t            - Pops the last element of the current stack and pushes the char values of the scientific notation equivalent
-                   For example for stack value 410 would push the string "4.1E+2"
+                   For example for stack value 410 would push the string "4.1E+2" K            - Sorts the stack in ascending numerical order k            - Sorts the stack in descending numerical order

 Modifiers: